Google Ads Quality Score for Healthcare: How to Stop Overpaying for Clicks

 Factor 2: Landing Page Experience — How to Improve It

-This is often the biggest factor dragging down Quality Score in healthcare.
-Your landing page is either slow, irrelevant, or both.
+Landing page experience is often the biggest factor dragging down Quality Score in healthcare.
+Your landing page is either slow, irrelevant, or both — and Google penalizes both hard.

 Page Speed (Critical):

 Audit at PageSpeed Insights.
-Common fixes: optimize images (biggest culprit), enable compression, use a CDN, minimize JavaScript.
+Common fixes: optimize images (biggest culprit — use WebP format instead of JPEG/PNG), enable GZIP compression, use a CDN, minimize render-blocking JavaScript, and defer non-critical CSS.
+A well-optimized healthcare landing page should score 80+ on mobile.

 Relevance: